andifalk/api-security/README.md

 If you already have installed python3 then you just have to perform a `pip install locust` to install locust.

-Then use the provided file `locustfile.py` and run `locust -f locustfile.py` In the [Locust web UI](http://0.0.0.0:8089/) specify the target server http://localhost:9091 of the backend service.
+Then use the provided file `locustfile.py` and run `locust -f locustfile.py` In the [Locust web UI](http://0.0.0.0:8089/) specify the target server http://localhost:9090 of the backend service.

 ##### Step 2: Use the Rate Limiter of the API Gateway

-1. Login using Custom Spring Authorization Server and specify the creds `bwayne / wayne` to log in
+1. Login using Custom Spring Authorization Server and specify the credentials `bwayne / wayne` to log in
-2. Try to flood http://localhost:9090/api/v1/community with requests
+2. Try to flood http://localhost:9091/api/v1/community with requests

 For this use the rate limit client with the JWT from the Custom Spring Authorization Server.